amoshyc/cp-codebook/src/topics/functional_graph.md

 ## Functional Graph

+Functional Graph can be seen as a lots of trees rooted on cycles.

 Properties:
 * Out degree of any vertex is 1.
 * From any vertex, if we keep following the edge, we'll end in a cycle (or a self-loop).